babichjacob/vhs-stitcher/README.md

 2. Scan the beginning and end of the two given video files, and pass the frames into the network to find where the overlap is
 3. Use this information to generate a timestamp for where to stop the first video and where to continue from the second perfectly

 I didn't deviate much from this plan to the final product, but I knew if I had trouble with the neural network that I would fall back to traditional image processing techniques.
-Fortunately, the network performed exceptionally because it was a reasonably simple task.
+Fortunately, the network performed exceptionally because its task is reasonably simple.

 <a name="implementation"></a>